 Your Cousins, Friends and “Second Siblings”

-They are your “second siblings,” but are also friends that you play with and share sacred experiences with that enrich your lives.
-That’s why a relationship with your cousins is sometimes so special
+They are your “second siblings” and are also friends that you play with and share sacred experiences with that enrich your lives.
+That’s why a relationship with your cousins is sometimes so special.

-The psychological and social environment of the close bonds you form with cousins is similar to that of your parents and siblings.
+The psychological and social environment of the close bonds you form with your cousins is a special one.
+It’s similar to that with your parents and siblings.

-Cousins are those unique friends who, in addition to sharing a paternal or maternal last name, you’ve shared a thousand adventures with, and created a thousand memories, and formed key pieces of each other’s maturity.
+Cousins are unique friends.
+In addition to sharing a paternal or maternal last name, together you’ve lived a thousand adventures, created countless memories and formed key pieces of one another’s maturity.

-We invite you to look a little more closely at this valuable relationship that’s worth caring for today, and in turn encourage your children to strengthen those family bonds.
+We invite you to take a closer look at this valuable relationship.
+It’s one that’s worth caring for today, and you should encourage your children to strengthen that family bond.

-Something interesting that anthropologists have told us is that not all cultures place equal value on family in daily life.
-There are some countries where friendly familial contact is limited to phone calls and get togethers once every month or so.
+Something interesting anthropologists have told us is that not all cultures place equal value on family in daily life.
+There are some countries where there is little friendly familial contact.
+Phone calls and get togethers take place once every month or so.

-But in other cultures, it’s not uncommon to see daily or regular contact, and several generations may even live together, either to care for the elderly, out of economic necessity, or just simple reciprocity.
+But, in other cultures, it’s not uncommon to see daily or regular contact.
+Several generations may even live together to care for the elderly, out of economic necessity or just because of simple reciprocity.

-Many people grow up with their cousins just a step from their home, with grandparents nearby to pick you up when your parents can’t because they’re at work.
+Many people grow up with their cousins just a step from their home.
+Their grandparents may even live nearby and pick them up when, being at work, their parents can’t.

-When a child comes into the world, their first circle of interaction is with their parents and siblings.
-Long before you begin to build friendships with your peers, you will have social contact with your cousins that can be very beneficial.
+When children come into the world, their first circle of interaction is with their parents and siblings.
+Long before they begin to build friendships with their peers, they’ll have social contact with their cousins.
+That can be very beneficial.

 - The quality of a relationship between cousins can be determined by a positive relationship between siblings.
 If you don’t have this affection link, it won’t likely appear outside the immediate family.

-- In fact, it’s not uncommon for many people to not even know some of their cousins because their parents stopped having a relationship with their siblings at some point.
+- In fact, it’s not uncommon for many people to not even know some of their cousins.
+This is because their parents stopped having a relationship with their siblings at some point.

-- If the contact is positive and often, on the other hand, a child will find reward in that special friendship, and this emotional component will create a lasting impression.
+- On the other hand, if the contact is positive and frequent, a child will find reward in that special friendship.
+This emotional component will create a lasting impression.

-Something that everyone knows is that you may not get along with every single one of your cousins from your mother and father’s side.
+Something that everyone knows is that you may not get along with every single one of your cousins from your mother’s and father’s sides.

-- You’ll connect more with the ones whose values fit your own, and whose personality traits give you support and joy when you need it the most.
-These are the ones who have been with you since childhood and enter into maturity alongside you.
+- You’ll connect more with the ones whose values fit your own and whose personality traits give you support and joy when you need them the most.
+These cousins are the ones who have been with you since childhood and enter into maturity alongside you.

-- Another common thing that can occur is that there are some people who maintain a better relationship with their cousins than with their own brothers and sisters.
+- Another common thing that can occur is that there are some people who maintain better relationships with their cousins than with their own brothers and sisters.